 'I chose this pair of trousers.
-It was the best.'

-= Level 2 - A judgement given, with justification asserted.

-'I chose this pair of trousers because it suited me best.'

-= Level 3 - A judgement with some justification, but without the evidence of valid criteria being applied.
+It was the best.' = Level 2 - A judgement given, with justification asserted.
+'I chose this pair of trousers because it suited me best.' = Level 3 - A judgement with some justification, but could afford.' = Level 4 and 5 - Exemplifies the use of criteria for overall judgement and with justification.

-'I chose this pair of trousers because, although others were a better fit or better price [+ comparative details], this pair was the best combination of a good fit round the waist and the right length at a price of which I could afford.'
+'I chose this pair of trousers because, whilst others were a better fit or better price [+ comparative details], this pair was the best combination of a good fit round the waist and the right length at a price of which I